binnes/moreNodeRedWorkshop/en/PREREQS.md

 # Workshop prerequisites

+To work through the workshop you will need a laptop with an up to date version of Linux, Mac OS or Windows.

-Before you start working through the workshop please ensure you have all the prerequisites installed to be able to complete the required work.
-This page sets out all the software you need to have installed on your laptop or workstation and all accounts you need to have setup.
+Before you start working through the workshop please ensure you have all the prerequisites installed to be able to complete the required work:

 ## Software to be installed

 - [Node.js](https://nodejs.org/en/) v8 or current supported level of Node.JS
-- [Python]() v2.7 - Python 3.x not supported for building Node.js native modules
+- [Python](https://www.python.org) v2.7 - Python 3.x is not supported for building Node.js native modules
 - Build tools needed for building Node.js native modules
   - Linux : `apt-get install build-essential` or equivalent on your Linux distribution
   - MacOS : `xcode-select --install`